morvencao/multicluster-mesh-addon/README.md

 # Multicluster Mesh Addon

-The multicluster-mesh-addon is an enhanced service mesh addon created with [addon-framework](http://github.com/open-cluster-management-io/addon-framework), it is used to manage(discovery, deploy and federate) service meshes across multiple clusters in [Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/).
+The multicluster-mesh-addon is an enhanced service mesh addon created with [addon-framework](http://github.com/open-cluster-management-io/addon-framework), it is used to manage(discovery, deploy and federate) service meshes across multiple clusters in [Open Cluster Management(OCM)](https://open-cluster-management.io/).
 With multicluster-mesh-addon, you can unify the configuration and operation of your services spanning from single cluster to multiple clusters in hybrid cloud.

 ![multicluster-mesh-addon-overview](assets/multicluster-mesh-addon.png)

 ## Core Concepts

-To simplify the configuration and operation of service meshes, we created the following three [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) than you can configure from the hub cluster of Red Hat Advanced Cluster Management for Kubernetes.
+To simplify the configuration and operation of service meshes, we created the following three [custom resource definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) than you can configure from the OCM hub cluster.
 Behind the scenes, the multicluster-mesh-addon translates these high level objects into low level istio resources and then applied into the managed clusters.

 1. **Mesh** - a `mesh` resource is mapping to a physical service mesh in a managed cluster, it contains the desired state and status of the backend service mesh.